myhro/docs-content/content/guides/introduction-to-docker.md

 $ docker logs -f redis_container
 ```

-The `-f` flag makes the command work like `tail -f` and watch the standard out of the container.
+The `-f` flag makes the command work like `tail -f` and watch the standard output of the container.

 If we want to go deeper into the container we can also let Docker show us the processes running inside a container: